snowex-hackweek/website-2021/book/tutorials/thermal-ir/index.md

 * Compare thermal infrared and SAR imagery, or snow temperature observations and snow model outputs

 :::{note}
-*Contact Steven Pestana during the hackweek for help accessing more airborne IR or visible imagery and related datasets*
+*Contact Steven Pestana during the hackweek for help accessing more airborne IR or visible imagery and related datasets.*
 :::

 ## Additional learning resources: